River Foss Barrier: Improvements

 Another upgrade was to increase the resilience of the station to withstand flooding.
 This was achieved by building an extra storey onto the original building to raise the electrics above flood level making the operation of the barrier and pumping station flood proof.
 Instead of using bricks, a steel frame was used to house this extra storey.
 This made the structure lighter so that the existing foundations didn’t need fortifying, as this would have delayed the project significantly.
 Two new independently sourced high voltage power supplies have been connected to the site, in case one is compromised during a flood event.
 In the event that both power supplies fail, there are four backup diesel generators capable of running the pumps at full capacity.
 These generators are situated on the newly built platform so they are above the height of the floodwaters.
 A large fuel tank can supply the generators running at full capacity for 48 hours.
-If an event lasts longer than this there is a pipe that runs from the tank to Tower Street so it can be refiled during an event.
+If an event lasts longer than this there is a pipe that runs from the tank to Tower Street so it can be refilled during an event.
 A fifth separate, smaller generator can run the rest of the building’s electrics.

-Looking Forwards and Other Flood defence scheme
+Looking forwards and other flood defence scheme

 The York Flood Alleviation Scheme project team designed this defence so that it can protect York from extreme flood events up until 2039.
 This includes future rises in river levels due to climate change and changes in land use.
 After this point, the Environment Agency plans to have additional measures in place upstream of York to reduce river levels, such as natural flood management.
 These will ‘slow the flow’ and manage river levels throughout the Swale, Ure, Nidd and Ouse catchments.
 On the River Foss, the Environment Agency has started work to build a flood storage area north-east of Strensall.
 This will reduce the risk of flooding to almost 500 properties downstream.

 The Foss Barrier is part of a wider scheme that includes weirs, dams, temporary storage schemes, floodwalls and barriers that all contribute to reducing flood risk in the event of an extraordinary weather event.